 Other initiatives aiming to demonstrate hydrogen use in dedicated networks in a few hundred dwellings are now under development, particularly in north-western Europe.
-These include H100 Fife (300 households starting in 2022) in the United Kingdom and H000 Fife (300 households starting in 2022) in the United Kingdom and H000 Fife (600 households from 2025) in the Netherlands.
+These include H100 Fife (300 households starting in 2022) in the United Kingdom and Hoogeveen and Stad aan 't Haringvliet (600 households from 2025) in the Netherlands.
 Larger projects, such as the United Kingdom's H21, are at early stages of development.